 Corona Regional Medical Center is not able to vaccinate the general public at this time.
 We are following the federal guidelines to vaccinate frontline healthcare employees first.
 The initial, limited quantity of vaccinations is being administered to doctors, nurses and other hospital employees directly involved in the treatment of COVID-19 patients.
-We will provide updates when available.
-Thank you.

 COVID-19 Information, Precautions and Guidance